novelda/novelda-uwb-demos/README.md

 # novelda-uwb-demos

-Welcome to a repo dedicated to demos showcasing the capabilities of the Novelda X7 UWB chips.
+Welcome to a repo dedicated to demos showcasing the capabilities of the Novelda X7 UWB chip.

 If you want to use, modify and share the demos go ahead and clone the repo to